digirati-labs/hyperion/README.md

 The API for this is likely to change a lot, but you can see that each type takes in an array of transform steps, they each return the same type of resource (in this case the same resource) as the input, allowing you to immutably change fields on the resources.

  ## Contributing
  All contributions and ideas are welcome.

+## Future plans
+- Canvas abstraction and layer management
+- Authoring and draft framework
+- Commonly used fields (and types for them, based on research into IIIF resources)
+- Viewer checklist
+- OCR-based processing of resources
+- Metadata searching (lunr)